oliverphilcox/EffectiveHalos/docs/index.rst

-PerturbedHalos: Accurate Models for Matter Power Spectra and Cluster Covariances
+EffectiveHalos: Accurate Models for Matter Power Spectra and Cluster Covariances
 =================================================================================

-PerturbedHalos is a fast Python code providing models of the real-space matter power spectrum, based a combination of the Halo Model and Effective Field Theory, which are 1\% accurate up to :math:`k = 1h\,\mathrm{Mpc}^{-1}`.
+EffectiveHalos is a fast Python code providing models of the real-space matter power spectrum, based a combination of the Halo Model and Effective Field Theory, which are 1\% accurate up to :math:`k = 1h\,\mathrm{Mpc}^{-1}`.
 It can additionally compute accurate the covariance between halo counts and the matter power spectrum.

 This is based on the work of Philcox, Spergel \& Villaescusa-Navarro (in prep.), and makes use of the CLASS and FAST-PT codes for computing linear and one-loop power spectra respectively.